self-assert/self-assert/docs/index.md

 hero:
   name: "self-assert"
   text: "Design objects that are fully responsible for their validity"
-  # tagline: "Model your domain with consistency and intention — not just validation."
+  tagline: "A small TypeScript library for designing models with built-in validity."
   actions:
     - theme: brand
       text: Getting Started